Sumit189/LearnTube-AI/README.md

 ## Privacy

-All data stays on your device.
+**On Device Mode (Default)**: All data stays on your device.
 The extension:
 - Does not send any data to external servers
 - Does not track your viewing history beyond local storage
 - Uses Chrome's built-in AI models that run entirely offline
 - Stores quiz progress locally using Chrome's Storage API

+**Gemini API Mode**: When using Google's Gemini API:
+- Video transcripts are sent to Google's servers for AI processing
+- Your API key is stored locally and never shared
+- Quiz progress and answers remain on your device
+- No personal data is collected beyond what's necessary for AI processing

 You can clear all stored data at any time using the "Clear Progress" button in the popup.